step-chen/atlassian-dc-mcp-go/.lingma/rules/code_analysis.md

 Examples:
 - `/analyze MYPROJECT myrepo internal/service` - Analyze code in the internal/service directory under the myrepo repository of MYPROJECT project
-- `/analyze PROJ repo1 src/utils` - Analyze code in the src/utils directory under the repo1 repository of PROJ project

-## Parameter Parsing

-When processing the `/analyze` command, you must first parse the input parameters to extract the following components:

-1. **PROJECT** - The project key or identifier (e.g., "MYPROJECT")
-2. **REPO** - The repository slug or name (e.g., "myrepo")
-3. **PATH** - The path to the directory or file to analyze (e.g., "internal/service")

-For example, given the command `/analyze MYPROJECT myrepo internal/service`:
-- PROJECT = "MYPROJECT"
-- REPO = "myrepo"
-- PATH = "internal/service"

-Ensure that all three parameters are correctly identified before proceeding with the analysis.

 ## Analysis Process

 When analyzing code, you should follow these steps:

 1. First use `bitbucket_get_repository` to get basic repository information
-2. Use `bitbucket_get_files` to get the file list under the specified directory
+2. Use `bitbucket_get_files` to get the file list under the specified directory, recording every file path to be analyzed
+3. For each directory encountered, recursively use `bitbucket_get_files` to get files in subdirectories, recording every file path to be analyzed
-3. For each file, use `bitbucket_get_file_content` to get the file content
+4. For each file, use `bitbucket_get_file_content` to get the file content
-4. Analyze the file content and identify the following issues:
+5. Analyze the file content and identify the following issues:
    - Code efficiency issues
    - Database operation efficiency issues
    - Hard-coded values
    - Duplicate or similar code segments
-5. Use `bitbucket_get_commits` and `bitbucket_get_commit_changes` to understand the code history changes
+6. Use `bitbucket_get_commits` and `bitbucket_get_commit_changes` to understand the code history changes

 ## Analysis Focus